jay181019/website-1/README.md

 Repository structure
 --------------------

- - `_includes` - *special folder* contains snippets that can be included via `{% include file.html %}` in other pages
+ - `_includes` - *special folder* contains snippets that can be included via `{% include file.html %}` in other pages.
  - `_layouts` - *special folder* contains the layouts that are shared between pages.
 Layouts can be inherited, the root layout is `base.html`.
- - `_posts` - *special folder*, contains the source pages for the blog section, see [Writing a blog post](#writing-a-blog-post)
+ - `_posts` - *special folder*, contains the source pages for the blog section, see [Writing a blog post](#writing-a-blog-post).
- - `_site` - the output of the generated site is stored here by default, this folder only exists after Jekyll built the site
+ - `_site` - the output of the generated site is stored here by default, this folder only exists after Jekyll built the site.
- - `archived` - content that is no longer relevant but kept to keep external links working
+ - `archived` - content that is no longer relevant but kept to keep external links working.
- - `community` - contains the source pages for the `/community` website section
+ - `community` - contains the source pages for the `/community` website section.
- - `css` - contains the main stylesheet
+ - `css` - contains the main stylesheet & provides (visual and aural) layout.
- - `docs` - contains the source pages for the `/docs` website section
+ - `docs` - contains the source pages for the `/docs` website section.
- - `download` - contains the source pages for the `/download` website section
+ - `download` - contains the source pages for the `/download` website section.
- - `files` - stores binary files used in pages
+ - `files` - stores binary files used in pages.
- - `images` - stores the images used in pages
+ - `images` - stores the images used in pages.
- - `news` - lists the blog pages from the `_posts` directory
+ - `news` - lists the blog pages from the `_posts` directory.

 Writing a blog post
 -------------------